edisonm/documents/backup/README.md

 # Cold storage backup tool

+- Currently only zpool should be considered stable, since btrfs is not working properly yet, in particular is not possible to reconstruct the backup from a snapshot.

 - Copy the directory [backup](backup/) to your backup host

 - Create a file called settings_[hostname].sh, where hostname is your backup